minprog/programming-v/info/10 Syllabus.md

 You are expected to watch all lectures and sections (but not in the lab), submit twelve problem sets, and take two quizzes.

-## Getting help

-You are required to work in the lab for some amount of time during the week.
+You are required to work in the lab for some amount of time during the week, as agreed upon with the course coordinator.
 During these hours, the teaching assistants are available to answer any questions you may have about the lectures, quizzes or problem sets.

 ## Grades